 Why are error messages important?

 A lot of websites make usability mistakes on their form pages.
-And that costs visitors.
+And that’s how they lose visitors.

 A visitor who fills out a form (or tries to) is a visitor you should cherish.
-Here's a few tips.
+Here are a few tips.